January 13, 2023

 As mentioned, while it’s harder to track down abandoned cart rates for in-person shopping, there are some common sense conjectures we can make about why it’s more difficult for consumers to abandon their purchases once they get to the register.

 One is that there will be no hidden costs since the item is not being shipped.
 There will be no lengthy checkout process that involves making an account.
 It can also be a source of embarrassment for a customer to abandon an item because the total of all their items is too high.
-But as they say…never say never…and as they also say…the times are a changin.
+But as they say…never say never…and as they also say…the times are changing.

 But brick-and-mortar stores are well positioned to pick up the cash that eCommerce shoppers leave on the table.
 The same poll found that consumers are more than twice as likely to make a big purchase ranging from $101 to $250 in person; they are three times more likely to make an impulse purchase; nearly 20% of in-store purchases are unplanned, resulting in $558 billion in potential revenue.

 Studies have shown that many consumers actually prefer shopping in person, although the exact reasons why vary by demographic.
-Women shoppers prefer to feel and see their potential merchandise, while men prefer the instant gratification of taking their item home with them.
+Women shoppers prefer to feel and see their potential merchandise, while men prefer the instant gratification of taking their items home with them.
 Interestingly, younger shoppers are particularly enamored with convenience, especially concerning older generations.
 Around 62% of 18-24-year-olds want to take their purchase home immediately, compared to just 40% of patient shoppers aged 65 years or older.
 These younger shoppers also show higher rates of appreciation for easy returns and (perhaps surprisingly) the in-person shopping experience.

 Regardless, believe it or not, consumers also abandon their shopping carts in person, even when they can see and touch the merchandise right in front of them.
 Of course, as you might guess, the brick-and-mortar experience creates some different hurdles for in-person shoppers.